rs-costa/rs-costa.github.io/index.md

 *e-mail:* ![Image](prtsc.png)

 **Short Bio:** Rafael Costa is currently an Assistant Researcher at FCT-NOVA and a collaborator at Center of Intelligent Systems, IST-UL.
 He is also an invited assistant professor.
-His research interests include systems biology modeling and data science, particularly focusing on applications to the biotechnology and healthcare.
+His research interests include systems biology modeling and data science with application in biotechnology and medicine.

 ### Research Interests